 Surface fuel 2-4 years

-Elevated fuel 10 years +
+Elevated fuel 10+ years

 Bark fuel 15-25 years

-This study indicates that burning will be of use in mediumterm reduction of elevated and, in particular, bark fuel.
+This study indicates that burning will be of use in medium- term reduction of elevated and, in particular, bark fuel.

 However, burning only gives short-term reduction of surface fuel.
-To reduce surface fuel hazard levels may mean burning more frequently than is desirable for many species, including woody shrubs.
-Burning to this frequency may be difficult because of resource constraints and the narrow window of appropriate weather conditions.
+To reduce surface fuel hazard levels may mean burning more frequently than is desirable for some species, including woody shrubs and some animals.
+Frequent burning may be difficult because of resource constraints and the narrow window of appropriate weather conditions.
 Burning may also increase the germination of weed seeds or bracken, which may increase the fuel load.

-Consideration should be given to alternative vegetation treatments, including slashing of understorey and burning of bark (using a technique known as 'candling').
-Refer to case studies included in Step 7 for more information on bark reduction.
+Consideration should be given to alternate vegetation treatments, including slashing of understorey, weed removal, and burning bark (using a technique known as 'candling').
+See the case studies in Step 7 for more information about bark reduction.